lxv458/sloth/README.md

 ## Note

 1. Currently, ODLPrincipal is not exposed.
 ODLPrincipal is a private class inside TokenAuthRealm.
 ODLPrincipal is exposed in 0.5.0-SNAPSHOT, which can be used to get `username`, `userid`, `domain`, `roles`.
-2. Configuration file format will be changed to support permission reuse.
-A Role can have multiple Permissions, and a Permission can be used by multiple Roles.
-We will support this feature later.